brianlewyn/dark-theme/README.md

 # Dark Tael Theme

 Hello!
 It's the second time that I make an extension for vscode.
-I decided to do this because although there are very good themes I never like the color of the typography, that's why I made the theme **brianlewyn-dark-theme** thought to be used with languages like html, css, js, go & cpp.
+I decided to do this because although there are very good themes I never like the color of the typography, that's why I made the theme **Dark-Teal-Theme** thought to be used with languages like html, css, js, go, cpp & java.

-For the background, I was inspired by the [Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme) extension & the [Bearded Theme](https://marketplace.visualstudio.com/items?itemName=BeardedBear.beardedtheme) Black & Diamond
+For the background, I was inspired by the [Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme) extension & the [Bearded Theme](https://marketplace.visualstudio.com/items?itemName=BeardedBear.beardedtheme) Black & Diamond extension

+For the color of the typography, most of them I create from scratch.
+But for html, I was inspired by the [tailwindcss](https://tailwindcss.com/) framework homepage.
+And for java, I was inspired by the [ayu](https://marketplace.visualstudio.com/items?itemName=dempfi.ayu-vs) Ayu Dark extension

 ## JetBrains Mono